 If you are a new facility, you must first receive a permit before discharging any wastewater to the MSD sewers.
 An application is available here: FOG Permit Application

 Electronic copies of Muncie’s Food Establishment Ordinance are availble below:

 Where Can I Find FOG Related Documents?

-FOG General Permit 2017-001 – The current General Permit which became effective on Jan.
-1, 2017.
+FOG General Permit 2017-001 – The current General Permit which became effective on January 1st, 2017 and will expire December 31st, 2021.
 A new Discharge Application must be completed and submitted by all food service establishments to be covered under this permit.

 Grease Interceptor Guidelines – Guidelines for the design of all new in-ground grease interceptors.